Trip from Geneva to Annecy, France

 Train Geneva to Annecy

-Travel by train is more expensive and time-consuming but if you prefer this method of transportation tickets may be purchased at the Eaux Vives (Gare des Eaux Vives) or Cornavin stations.
+Travel by train is more expensive and time-consuming but if you prefer this method of transportation tickets may be purchased at Cornavin train station.
 You will need to change trains either in Annemasse or in Aix-les-Bains.
 The trip by train is about 2 hours and the price of a one-way ticket starts at CHF 22.

 www.sbb.ch/